CodersOS/image-creator-server/docs/README.md

     - `COMMAND-OUTPUT` - the stdout and stderr combined string of command output.
 This is useful for debugging.
       Commands with status `stopped` must have the `output` attribute.
+    - `EXIT-CODE` is the return code of the command.
+      It can be assumed that `0` means success and everything else is failure.
   - `DOWNLOAD-URL` is the URL where the result can be downloaded once the process exited with `STATUS-CODE` `stopped`.
-    If `exitcode` is 0, then the url MUST be present.

   Example request:
   ```